Allison Transmission Is Geared Up For A Recovery (NYSE:ALSN)

 With its eye on the future, Allison already has introduced its new e-axle propulsion system that's designed to fit in a standard Class 6-8 frame.
 Successfully implementing this technology into the greater commercial EV market will provide Allison with additional growth opportunities.

-The firm’s electric innovation is not just limited to future possibility.
+The firm's electric innovation is not just limited to future possibilities.
 Allison already has proven its capabilities in this space with ~9,000 electric hybrid propulsion systems delivered for use in transit buses with over 2.2 billion miles of operation since 2003.

 With its history of quality and long-standing relationships, Allison is prepared to supply the next generation of medium- and heavy-duty vehicles, whether it be through traditional means, or electric.